hdShang/arxiv-daily/docs/cs-AI/2025-05-05/papers/250503844v2-from-spaceborne-to-airborne-sar-image-synthesis-using-foundation-mod.md

 ---
 layout: default
-title: From Spaceborne to Airborne: SAR Image Synthesis Using Foundation Models for Multi-Scale Adaptation
+title: "From Spaceborne to Airborne: SAR Image Synthesis Using Foundation Models for Multi-Scale Adaptation"
 ---

 # From Spaceborne to Airborne: SAR Image Synthesis Using Foundation Models for Multi-Scale Adaptation